Aatlantise/aatlantise.github.io/_pages/about.md

 Before coming to Georgetown, I was NLP engineer at NCSOFT, where I worked on NLU and information extraction.

-Outside of classes and assitantships, I like to participate in intramural sports as both player and coach and attend free food events around campus.
+Outside of classes and assistantships, I like to participate in intramural sports as both player and coach and attend free food events around campus.

-In Fall 2025, I will be serving as Teaching Assistant for LING1000 at Georgetown University as well as supervising CS494/495 at University of Toronto.
+In Fall 2025, I will be serving as Teaching Assistant for LING1000 at Georgetown University as well as supervising CSC494 at the University of Toronto.

 You can reach me at [jm3743@georgetown.edu](mailto:jm3743@georgetown.edu).